KrylixZA/FinancialPeace-Web/README.md

 This application is also built into a [Docker image](Dockerfile) and hosted on [Docker Hub](https://hub.docker.com/repository/docker/krylixza/financialpeace-web).

 ## Running the application with the database
 In the repository is a [docker-compose.yml](docker-compose.yml) file.
-Use this file to launch both the Web API and the database.
+Use this file to launch the Web interface, Web API and the database.
 To do this, simply clone the repository, open your CLI and run:

     docker-compose up